 Finally, existing mass immunization plans are being updated and preparedness is underway for if and when a COVID-19 vaccination is available.

-Case & Contact Management capacity readied for deployment as cases increase with increased economic and social interactions
+• Case & Contact Management capacity readied for deployment as cases increase with increased economic and social interactions emergency operations would continue with emphasis shifting based on provincial response.

 3 months to 6 months